 • ½ medium yellow onion finely chopped

-• 6 tablespoons butter divided
+• 6 tbsp butter divided

-• 1 can cream of mushroom/chicken soup
+• 1 can cream of mushroom or cream of chicken soup

-• 12 ounces sour cream
+• 12 oz. sour cream

 • ½ cup milk